The Australian eVisitor for citizens of Portugal is an online visa that permits Portuguese nationals to travel to the Commonwealth of Australia.

 *Note: Citizens should travel on the same passport used to fill out the application.

-Applicants will then be directed to enter their online payment information, providing:
+Applicants will then be directed to enter their online payment information, providing the following items:

 - Type of card for payment